naguiluz/from-the-beginning/README.md

   In "try except" I learned how to use the try/except functions to run a program that will give a specific output if a certain error is made.
 3/15/2021

   In "translator" I learned how to create a function that combines for loops and if statements to see if a user's input contains specific characters(in this case I used vowels) and change those inputs out with a different character(x) set in the program.
 This results in a print out of the "translation" of the test language.
 3/15/2021

+In "honor roll objfun" and "Student_objfun" I learned how to add functions into my classes so that I can carry out additional functions in a program to get extra information not explicitly defined in the objects attributes.
+3/17/2021

+In "inheritence_chefs" and the related "chef_objfun" and "chinese_chef_objfun" I learned how to inherit the properties and functions of one class within another, and use both to carry out functions in separate programs.
+3/17/2021